 Historically, DEQ’s air monitoring program has been focused on measuring ambient lead levels near industrial sources.
 To date all results show levels well below the standard.
 DEQ is currently monitoring for lead in north Portland and the Hillsboro elementary school as part of the toxics monitoring program.
 Ambient lead levels near small airports is an emerging issue and states are awaiting the conclusion of new EPA monitoring research and guidance in 2014 to explore this area further.

-Modeling for compliance with one-hour NO2 and SO2 standards
+Modeling for compliance with one-hour nitrogen dioxide and sulfur dioxide standards

-As a result of adopting the new one-hour primary standard for NO2 and SO2, DEQ may be required to conduct a review of modeling submittals for sources that are required to undergo Prevention of Significant Deterioration.
+As a result of adopting the new one-hour primary standard for nitrogen dioxide and sulfur dioxide, DEQ may be required to review modeling submittals for sources that are required to undergo Prevention of Significant Deterioration.
 At this time, DEQ does not know the total number of sources potentially affected by this proposed change.

 Future rulemaking for final EPA Significant Impact Levels

-If approved by EQC, this proposal would adopt interim Significant Impact Levels into Oregon rule for the primary one-hour NO2 and SO2 standards, as provided in current EPA guidance.
-DEQ will need to conduct a future rulemaking to align DEQ rules with the final federal one-hour Significant Impact Levels.
+If approved by EQC, this proposal would adopt interim Significant Impact Levels into Oregon rule for the primary one-hour nitrogen dioxide and sulfur dioxide standards, as provided in current EPA guidance.
+DEQ will conduct a future rulemaking to align DEQ rules with the final federal one-hour Significant Impact Levels.

-As proposed, this rulemaking will retain the annual and 24-hour SO2 ambient air quality standards currently in Oregon Administrative Rules until one year after EPA develops sulfur dioxide area designations for Oregon.
-At that point, DEQ will repeal the existing annual and 24-hour SO2 ambient air quality standards, leaving the primary one-hour and secondary three-hour standards for SO2 in Oregon rule.
+As proposed, this rulemaking will retain the annual and 24-hour sulfur dioxide ambient air quality standards currently in Oregon Administrative Rules until one year after EPA develops sulfur dioxide area designations for Oregon.
+At that point, DEQ would repeal the existing annual and 24-hour sulfur dioxide ambient air quality standards, leaving the primary one-hour and secondary three-hour standards for sulfur dioxide in Oregon rule.

 Impact on other government entities other than DEQ